rust-hosted-langs/book/booksrc/chapter-interp-vm-impl.md

 ## Partial functions

 A partial function application takes a subset of the arguments required to make a function call.
-These arguments must be stored for later and can be added to over multiple partial applications of the same function.
+These arguments must be stored for later.

 Thus, a `Partial` object references the `Function` to be called and a list of arguments to give it when the call happens.
 Below is the definition